Mysteriza/movie-search/README.md

-# Movie Link Generator
+# Movie Search
-Movie Link Generator is a Flask-based web application that helps users automatically search for movie links and subtitles from various popular sites.
+Movie Link Generator (Movie Search) is a Flask-based web application that helps users automatically search for movie links and subtitles from various popular sites.
 This application is designed to provide fast and accurate search results with a simple and responsive interface.

 ## Key Features
 Automatic Search: Enter a movie title, and the app will generate a list of links from various websites.